Introduction

 Adjusting the Mowing Height

-- Cool-season grasses like Kentucky bluegrass and ryegrass are best kept at around 2.5 to 4 inches.
+- Cool-season grasses, like Kentucky bluegrass and ryegrass, grow best between 2.5 to 4 inches.

 Sharpening the Mower Blades